-The Independent Garage Owners of North Carolina (IGONC) is seeking current high school seniors interest in pursuing a successful automotive career for participation in the 2020-2021 North Carolina Automotive Apprenticeship Program.
+The Independent Garage Owners of North Carolina (IGONC) is seeking current high school seniors interested in pursuing a successful automotive career for participation in the 2020-2021 North Carolina Automotive Apprenticeship Program.
 Apprentices in the program receive a free education through the North Carolina Community College system while gaining on-the-job experience and earning wages by working part-time at an approved shop.
-IGONC Executive Director Bob Pulverenti points out, “A lack of qualified technicians is hurting the industry, and this is a great way to turn that shortage around.”
+IGONC Executive Director Tricia Sauls points out, “A lack of qualified technicians is hurting the industry, and this is a great way to turn that shortage around.”

 Apprentices receive a paycheck for working from the shop, and these part-time wages are the only cost incurred by shops that participate in the program as trainers.
 Shops must also maintain good standing with the association, and IGONC is also accepting applications from shops with trainers interested in improving the industry’s future.
-Pulverenti says, “If a shop wants a good pool of qualified talent to hire from in the future, it is important for them to nurture the technicians of tomorrow, today.
+Sauls says, “If a shop wants a good pool of qualified talent to hire from in the future, it is important for them to nurture the technicians of tomorrow, today.
 As many shop owners see it, they are growing their own employees and are able to train them right from the start.”

 Apprentices who successfully complete the program will graduate with a degree and zero debt, in addition to a certified apprenticeship and Journeyman’s card.